wikimedia/WikiContrib/README.md

-# Contraband
+# WikiContrib

 ## Intro

-Contraband is a tool that helps the scholarship committee reviewers who need developer contribution statistics while reviewing applications for Wikimedia events to get the contributions of the developer from two different platforms
+WikiContrib is a tool that helps the scholarship committee reviewers who need developer contribution statistics while reviewing applications for Wikimedia events to get the contributions of the developer from two different platforms

 1. Gerrit
 2. Phabricator